camunda/c8-sm-checks/README.md

 [![tests](https://github.com/camunda/c8-sm-checks/actions/workflows/lint.yml/badge.svg?branch=main)](https://github.com/camunda/c8-sm-checks/actions/workflows/lint.yml)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-> ⚠️ **Warning**: Work is currently in progress to adapt these checks for Camunda Platform 8.8.
-Some features may be incomplete or subject to change.

 ## Overview

 This project aims to perform a health check of a Kubernetes installation with Camunda Platform and Zeebe.
 It provides scripts for verifying connectivity and configuration within the Kubernetes cluster as well as with Zeebe components.